Honorary Consular Officers/Posts

-Pursuant to Article 68 of the Vienna Convention on Consular Relations (VCCR), the United States has decided to receive honorary consular officers.
+Pursuant to Article 68 of the Vienna Convention on Consular Relations (VCCR), the United States receives honorary consular officers.
 The Department of State’s Office of Foreign Missions (OFM) holds the authority and responsibility for approving the establishment of consular posts in the United States, including those headed by honorary consular officers, as well as the appointment of honorary consular officers.

-The requirements stated herein are intended to be consistent with the VCCR and to inform the Department that the proposed honorary consular officer will (1) exercise meaningful consular functions on a regular basis and (2) come under the supervision of, and be accountable to, the government which he or she represents.
+The requirements stated herein are consistent with the VCCR and promulgated to ensure the Department that the proposed honorary consular officer will (1) exercise meaningful consular functions on a regular basis and (2) come under the supervision of, and be accountable to, the government which he or she represents.

 Questions concerning honorary consuls or posts headed by an honorary consular officer should be directed to firstname.lastname@example.org.

-- What is the consular district for the consular post?
+- The consular district for the proposed consular post

-- Describe in detail the primary and secondary responsibilities of the honorary consular officer.
+- Describe in detail the primary and secondary responsibilities of the proposed honorary consular officer

-- What duties is the honorary consular officer not permitted by the sending State to perform?
+- The duties which the proposed honorary consular officer is not permitted by the sending State to perform

-- Which mission (embassy or consular post headed by a career consular officer) will supervise and provide assistance as needed for the honorary consular officer?
+- The mission (embassy or consular post headed by a career consular officer) responsible for supervising and providing assistance as needed for the proposed honorary consular officer.

-- How many hours per week will the honorary consular officer be expected to perform services?
+- The number of hours per week the honorary consular officer is expected to perform consular duties.

-- Provide where the consular archives and premises will be located: at the honorary consular officer’s private residence, at the honorary consular officer’s commercial office space, or at a separate premises to be used exclusively for the exercise of consular functions.
+- at a separate premises to be used exclusively for the exercise of consular functions.

-- Provide any additional information that should be taken into account by the Department of State when reviewing this application.
+- Provide any addition information that should be taken into account by the Department of State when reviewing this application.